yihan1998/yihan1998.github.io/_posts/2024-03-09-linux-syscall-201.md

 In the actual Kernel, there could be hundreds of system calls and manually filling the table is obviously both unrealistic and not extendable.
 If you want to know more about the initialization trick here, do check out the following articles of system calls.

-# Triggering a System Call
+# Call of the adventure: triggering a system call

 Typically, there are two ways to invoke a system call — though this is not exactly accurate because they are fundamentally the same — direct invocation by specifying the system call number and trapping straight into the Kernel, while indirect invocation by using certain library function which does the former invocation on your behalf.

 It is worth noticing that system calls are one of the few ways that incur mode switch between the user and kernel space.
 The others are interrupt (e.g., from keyboard) and exception (e.g., dividing by 0), which we will cover in other chapters.
 The exact instruction that cause mode switching in system call differs from underlying instruction set architecture.
 For those who have learned assembly before, you might come across the instruction `int 0x80`.
 This is commonly used in `x86` architecture to invoke a system call.
 While in `x86_64`, such role is replaced by a faster`syscall` instruction.

-# Switching from User Mode to Kernel Mode
+# Dive into the Kernel world

-# Executing the System Call
+# Execute the system call

-# Returning the Result to the Caller
+# Return back to the userspace